Santiago de los Caballeros: Population Growth and Development

 The 90s defined a new profile of the city, registering a greater growth of high-rise buildings for residential use.
-By 1998, it was estimated that the city had reached an urbanized area of 40 km².
-And by 2009, an urban area of approximately 90 km² (55% of the municipality), extending its north-south axis approximately 10 kilometers and its east-west axis 11 kilometers.
-From 1960 to 2009, Santiago has multiplied its urban population by eight and has expanded its urbanized territory 30 times, leaving only 72 km² available for expansion of the 162 km² of the municipality.
+By 1998, it was estimated that the city had reached an urbanized area of 40 km^{2}.
+And by 2009, an urban area of approximately 90 km^{2} (55% of the municipality), extending its north–south axis approximately 10 kilometers and its east–west axis 11 kilometers.
+From 1960 to 2009, Santiago has multiplied its urban population by eight and has expanded its urbanized territory 30 times, leaving only 72 km^{2} available for expansion of the 162 km^{2} of the municipality.

 Analyzing the growth trend and the role that Santiago has played in the regional configuration of the Cibao, it is understood that beyond the political-administrative borders, Santiago has a functional relationship with settlements that directly influence it, located within a radius of 50 kilometers, which includes all the municipalities and municipal districts of its province, in addition to Puerto Plata, Mao, La Vega and Moca.
 Its indirect influence reaches distant localities such as Dajabón, in the Northwest Line (150 kilometers), even to Cap Haitien, the main urban center of the northern part of the Republic of Haiti.
 As of 2002, The area of influence of the municipality, at an economic level, is exercised not only with the municipalities that make up the province but with the municipalities of Moca, Mao, Esperanza, La Vega, Puerta Plata, Imbert and Sosua.
 The basic production of the surrounding municipalities is tobacco planting and production, poultry activities and free trade zones.

 In the last 20 years, its urban area has expanded by 35% (14.74 km2) and has been consolidated by 65% (27.98 km2), totaling 42.72 km2, which corresponds to 47% of the total area of the study of the city of Santiago.
 To have a reference of the size to which this expansion-consolidation refers, this area would be 47 times larger than the Colonial City of Santo Domingo or approximately half the size of the National District.
 The expansion has been carried out predominantly in the periphery, especially in western Santiago, where 31% (4.52 km2) of the expansion is located.
 On the other hand, the predominant consolidation has been combined in the central, eastern and southeastern areas of the city, especially in the urban area, with 46% (12.89 km2).
 Although urban expansion has been proportionally lower than consolidation in the study area, it does not include the expansion observed in the municipalities of Tamboril, Licey al Medio and Puñal, which are part of the metropolitan area of Santiago de los Caballeros.
 These three municipalities have totaled an additional expansion of 12 km2.